juniorgasparotto/WiremockUI/readme.md

 # Donations

-WiremockUI is an open source project staff.
+WiremockUI is an open source project.
 Starting in 2017, many hours have been invested in the creation and evolution of this project.

 And all with only one goal: make it a good mock tool to improve the daily lives of the developers.
 If the WiremockUI was useful for you, or if you want to see it evolve increasingly, consider making a small donation (any amount).
 Help us also with ideas and possible problems.